-Swing Failure pattern
+Swing Failure Pattern

 A Swing Failure Pattern occurs when the price attempts to break a significant high or low but fails to sustain above or below that level.
 This pattern often results in a reversal as liquidity is grabbed and the price moves in the opposite direction.